Blind (2014 film)

 Blind is a 2014 Norwegian drama film written and directed by Eskil Vogt.
 The film premiered in-competition in the World Cinema Dramatic Competition at 2014 Sundance Film Festival on 19 January.
 Vogt received the Screenwriting Award for Blind at Sundance.
-The film was later screened in the Panorama section of the 64th Berlin International Film Festival and was nominated for the 2014 Nordic Council Film Prize.
+The film was later screened in the Panorama section of the 64th Berlin International Film Festival, and was nominated for the 2014 Nordic Council Film Prize.

 Plot

-Forsaken in a brand-new apartment in Oslo, frail authoress Ingrid is trying to come to terms with losing her eyesight in mid-life.
+Forsaken in a brand-new apartment in Oslo, frail author Ingrid is trying to come to terms with losing her eyesight in mid-life.
 Fearful of venturing out on her own, Ingrid retreats into an elaborate fantasy bubble, on the verge of convincing herself that her architect husband is spying on her.
 A faint tapping or an unfamiliar sound are enough to incite her paranoia while reality and imagination begin to blur.